Carpenter v. United States: Third-party doctrine

-Facts of the case
+Background

 Between December 2010 and March 2011, several individuals in the Detroit, Michigan area conspired and participated in armed robberies at RadioShack and T-Mobile stores across the region.
 In April 2011, four of the robbers were captured and arrested.
 The petitioner, Timothy Carpenter, was not among the initial group of arrestees.
 One of those arrested confessed and turned over his phone so that FBI agents could review the calls made from his phone around the time of the robberies.
-The agents obtained a search warrant to inspect the information in the phone, in order to find additional contacts of the arrestee and compile more evidence about the crime ring.
+The agents obtained a search warrant to inspect the information in that arrestee's phone, in order to find additional contacts of the arrestee and compile more evidence about the crime ring.

-From the historical cell-site records, the agents confirmed that Timothy Carpenter was also part of the crime ring, and proceeded to compile information about the location of his phone over 127 days.
+From the historical cell site records on the arrestee's phone, the agents confirmed that Timothy Carpenter was also part of the crime ring, and proceeded to compile information about the location of his phone over 127 days.
 In turn, this information revealed that Carpenter had been within a two-mile radius of four robberies at the times they were perpetrated.
 This evidence was used to support Carpenter's arrest.
-At criminal court, Carpenter was found guilty of several counts of aiding and abetting robberies that affected interstate commerce and another count of using a firearm during a violent crime.
+At criminal court, Carpenter was found guilty of several counts of aiding and abetting robberies that affected interstate commerce, and another count of using a firearm during a violent crime.
 He was sentenced to 116 years in prison.

 Appeal at the Sixth Circuit

-Carpenter appealed his conviction and sentence to the United States Court of Appeals for the Sixth Circuit, arguing that the CSLI evidence used against him should be suppressed because the police had not obtained a warrant before searching through it.
+Carpenter appealed his conviction and sentencing to the United States Court of Appeals for the Sixth Circuit, arguing that the CSLI evidence used against him should be suppressed because the police had not obtained a warrant pertaining to his CSLI records before searching through them.
 In 2015, the Circuit Court upheld Carpenter's conviction.
 This ruling was largely based on the Smith v.
-Maryland precedent, stating that Carpenter used cellular telephone networks voluntarily, and per the third-party doctrine he had no realistic expectation that the data should be private.
+Maryland precedent, stating that Carpenter used cellular telephone networks voluntarily, and per the third-party doctrine he had no reasonable expectation that the data should be private.
 Thus, review of that information by the police did not constitute a "search" and did not require a warrant under the Fourth Amendment.

 Carpenter appealed this ruling to the U.S. Supreme Court, which granted certiorari in 2016.